AdvH039/AdvH039/README.md

 ## 🛠️ Top Skills & Technologies

-- **eBPF**: Advanced experience in Linux kernel observability and networking
+- **eBPF**: Experience in Linux kernel observability and networking
 - **Networking**: Deep understanding of protocols, performance, and distributed systems
 - **LLM**: Research and implementation of large language models